markkolich/blog/content/entries/introducing-curacao.md

 <ol>
   <li>
-<p>First, configure your project to pull in the necessary dependencies.</p>
+<p>First, configure your project to pull in the necessary dependencies.
+As of this writing, the latest stable version is 2.6.2, however you should check the <a href="https://github.com/markkolich/curacao/releases">Curacao Releases page</a> for the latest version.</p>
 <p>If using Maven:</p>
 <p><pre class="prettyprint">
 <code class="xml">&lt;repository&gt;